Student Health and Property Insurance

 Check with your parents to see if you are covered under their insurance plan-most students are eligible to be covered under their parent’s plan until the age of 26.

-Potomac State College does not have a student health insurance plan for the current academic year.
+PSC does not have a student health insurance plan for the current academic year.
 Students who do not have health insurance should visit Healthcare.gov or their State Health Insurance Exchanges to see what options they have for affordable health insurance.

 Medicaid is only accepted at health care facilities in the issuing state.